peteroupc/peteroupc.github.io/randomfunc.md

 ## Non-Uniform Distributions

 Some applications need to choose random items or numbers such that some of them are more likely to be chosen than others.
-Most of the the techniques in this section show how to use the [uniform random number methods](#Uniform_Random_Numbers) to generate such  random items or numbers.
+Most of the techniques in this section show how to use the [uniform random number methods](#Uniform_Random_Numbers) to generate such  random items or numbers.

 <a id=Discrete_Weighted_Choice></a>
 ### Discrete Weighted Choice